spider/spider/proposal/features-milestones.md

   * Use the [DataMapper Patter](http://martinfowler.com/eaaCatalog/dataMapper.html)
   * GraphModels protects against Mass Assignment

-## v0.5 Spider and Walker
+## v0.5 Spider and Walker (First Beta Release)
 Top level Api wrapper meant to encapsulate for easy use.
   * walk data currently held in a Graph()
   * walk data as a method of querying against a connection stored in a Graph()

-## v0.6 Rexster Driver and Gremlin Server Driver
+## v0.6 Rexster Driver and Gremlin Server Driver (First Production Release, though unstable)
 Use dependencies.

 ## v0.7 Caching, Events, and Extensions